-AGR 151 Renewable & Sustainable Resources
+AGR 151 Renewable & Sustainable Resources......2 cr. hrs.

 Introduction to the conservation principles and technology behind various renewable energy sources.
 Issues involved in the integration of various renewable energy sources and their economics for heat, power, and transportation need are examined.
 Based on the technical and sustainability challenges, the future outlook for each of the sources and systems are discussed.